intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Model/replit/README.md

 In the example [generate.py](./generate.py), we show a basic use case for an Replit model to predict the next N tokens using `generate()` API, with IPEX-LLM INT4 optimizations on Intel GPUs.
 ### 1. Install
 #### 1.1 Installation on Linux
-We suggest using conda to manage the Python environment.
-For more information about conda installation, please refer to [here](https://docs.conda.io/en/latest/miniconda.html#).
+We suggest using conda to manage environment:

-After installing conda, create a Python environment for IPEX-LLM:
 ```bash
 conda create -n llm python=3.11
 conda activate llm
 # below command will install intel_extension_for_pytorch==2.1.10+xpu as default
 pip install --pre --upgrade ipex-llm[xpu] --extra-index-url https://pytorch-extension.intel.com/release-whl/stable/xpu/us/

 pip install "transformers<4.35"
 ```